Bonzo Dog Doo-Dah Band: First reunion (1972)

 While the group formally disbanded in 1970, their record company compelled them to reunite in late 1971 to fulfil a contractual obligation and record a final album.
 Titled Let's Make Up and Be Friendly, the album was released in 1972.
 The edition of the Bonzo Dog Band that made the Friendly LP featured only Stanshall, Innes and bassist Dennis Cowan from the "classic" earlier line-ups, although Roger Ruskin Spear appears on one track, and "Legs" Larry Smith on two.
 Rodney Slater is also listed as appearing "in spirit" in the album's credits.

 The band also made live appearances in the UK in 1974, appearing (at least) at Rutherford College, part of the University of Kent, and Goodricke College, part of the University of York.

 Second reunion (1988)

 Various members of The Bonzos (including Stanshall and Innes) reconvened in 1988 to record a new single, "No Matter Who You Vote For the Government Always Gets In (Heigh Ho)".
-The recording was meant to tie in with a current British election, but was not released at the time; instead, the single came out just prior to the next British general election in 1992.
+The recording was meant to tie in with a then-current British election, but was not released at the time; instead, the single came out just prior to the next British general election in 1992.
 It was also Stanshall's final recording with the band; he died in a house fire in 1995.

-One of the Bonzos' song titles, "Cool Britannia", was revived as a media label for the Culture of the United Kingdom throughout most of the 1990s, inspired by 1960s pop culture and associated with the Labour government of Tony Blair.
+One of the Bonzos' song titles, "Cool Britannia", was revived as a media label for the culture of the United Kingdom throughout most of the 1990s, inspired by 1960s pop culture and associated with the Labour government of Tony Blair.